Bounce rate is the percentage of people who leave your website after viewing only one page.

 If you have a long article, consider using a table of contents.

-To do this, create a summary at the beginning of your article and link to each section.
+To do it, create a summary at the beginning of your article and link to each section.

-You can also use a plugin like Easy Table of Contents to automatically generate a summary section at the beginning of my posts.
+For some of my WordPress blogs, I use a plugin like Easy Table of Contents to automatically generate a summary section at the beginning of my posts.

 Bounce Rate FAQs